FileEditor97/mrhandy/README.md

 # MrHandy
-Discord bot wroten on python with json help
+Discord bot written on python with json help